+Item Issue Page Limits Strictly followed throughout application, Tuge Zimies including particular attention to: - Research Narrative - Appendix 2 Narrative, if any - Biographical sketches - Data Management Plan(s) (DMPs) Personally Identifiable Information None present in the application Research Narrative Composed of one PDF file including all Tresearch Training appendices Project Summary / Abstract Name(s) of applicant, PI(s), PI's institutional 1105000 2 000000000000000000000000000000 affiliation(s), Co-Investigator(s), Co- Investigator's institutional affiliation(s) DOE Title Page Follow instructions closely Budget Use current negotiated indirect cost and fringe Buager benefit rates.
+Ensure that all numbers in subawards agree with those in the prime award.
+Subaward Budgets Ensure that amounts in subawards match Subuward Duagets corresponding amounts in the prime award.
+Budget Justification (attached to budget) Justify all requested costs Biographical Sketches Follow page limits strictly and do not include Biographical Sketches list of collaborators.
+Attach the biographical sketch to the Senior/Key Person Profile (Expanded) Form.
+Current and Pending Support Ensure complete listing of all activities, Current and I chaing Support regardless of source of funding.
+Attach the current and pending support to the Senior/Key Person Profile (Expanded) Form.
+List of Individuals who Should not Serve as Provided as separate file in application Merit Reviews 1 Tovided as separate the in application Data Management Plans (DMP) - If referring to an experiment's DMP, But Management Flans (BMT) describe the relationship to the proposed research - Include a DMP even if no experimental data is expected Promoting Inclusive and Equitable Research PIER Plans are a new requirement for new (PIER) Plan and renewal applications.
+PDF Files Ensure that all PDF files comply with the following standards: - Files must be machine-readable. - Files may not be scanned from a printed document.

 Item Issue

-Page Limits Strictly followed throughout application,

-including particular attention to:

-- Research Narrative

-- Appendix 2 Narrative, if any

-- Biographical sketches

-- Data Management Plan(s) (DMPs)

-- Letter(s) of Recommendation, if any

-Personally Identifiable Information None present in the application

-Research Narrative Composed of one PDF file including all

-appendices

-Project Summary / Abstract Name(s) of applicant, PI(s), PI's institutional

-• affiliation(s), Co-Investigator(s), Co-

-Investigator's institutional affiliation(s)

-DOE Title Page Follow instructions closely

-Budget Use current negotiated indirect cost and fringe

-benefit rates

-Budget Justification (attached to budget) Justify all requested costs

-Biographical Sketches Follow page limits strictly and do not include

-list of collaborators.
-Attach the biographical

-sketch to the Senior/Key Person Profile

-(Expanded) Form.

-Current and Pending Support Ensure complete listing of all activities,

-regardless of source of funding.
-Attach the

-current and pending support to the Senior/Key

-Person Profile (Expanded) Form.

-List of Individuals who Should not Serve as Provided as separate file in application

-Merit Reviews

-Data Management Plans (DMP) - If referring to an experiment's DMP,

-describe the relationship to the proposed

-research

-- Include a DMP even if no experimental

-data is expected

-Promoting Inclusive and Equitable Research PIER Plans are a new requirement for new

-(PIER) Plan and renewal applications.

-PDF Files Ensure that all PDF files comply with the

-following standards:

-- Files must be machine-readable.

-- Files may not be scanned from a printed

-document.

-- Files must be plain PDF files consisting of

-text, numbers, and images without

-editable fields, signatures, passwords,

-1 1 1 10

-redactions, or other advanced features available in some PDF-compatible software. - Files must be readable in the full version of Adobe Acrobat - If combining multiple files into one research narrative, ensure that a PDF portfolio or binder is not created.

-- If creating PDF files using any software

-other than Adobe Acrobat, please use a

-"Print to PDF" or equivalent process to

-ensure that all content is visible.
+Files must be plain PDF files consisting of text, numbers, and images without editable fields, signatures, passwords, redactions, or other advanced features available in some PDF-compatible software.
+Files must be readable in the full version of Adobe Acrobat If combining multiple files into one research narrative, ensure that a PDF portfolio or binder is not created.
+If creating PDF files using any software other than Adobe Acrobat, please use a "Print to PDF" or equivalent process to ensure that all content is visible.

+Required Elements Ensure that all required elements are included

+in your final submission.

 Institutions capable of being funded through If National Laboratories and/or DOE sites are

 the DOE Field Work System permitted to submit under this FOA:

 - Do not create new institutions in the

 PAMS website.

 - Submit applications in Grants.gov using

-the name of the laboratory or site in Field 5 of the SF-424(R&R) application form,
+the name of the laboratory or site in Field

+5 of the SF-424(R&R) application form,

 not the contractor operating the laboratory

 or site.

 Submissions under this FOA will be

 evaluated for technical merit, but any

 resulting funding, work, or awards will be

 made under the laboratory or site's contract

 with DOE.
 No separate financial assistance

 awards will be made.
 No administrative

 provisions of this FOA will apply to the

 laboratory or any laboratory subcontractor.